swapan-gudaru/487_project/README.md

 - `utils.py`: Utility functions for model training and evaluation.
 - `emoji2vec.bin`: Pre-trained emoji embeddings.
 - `combined_sarcasm_dataset.csv`: Output dataset for model training/testing.

-## Notes

-- All scripts and data files are assumed to be in the same directory for ease of use.
-- For best performance, run BERT and multimodal models on a machine with GPU support.